 Heat 2 tablespoons of vegetable oil in the skillet and add the rice, tossing to coat with the oil.
 Spread the rice gently into a single layer and let it cook, undisturbed, for 2 minutes to dry out the rice and form a slight crust on the bottom.
 Toss again and let it cook for another 2 minutes.
 Push the rice to the sides of the pan to form a well in the center.
 Add 1 tablespoon vegetable oil to the well and pour the eggs in, stirring constantly to scramble the eggs.
 Season lightly with salt and pepper.
 Once they set, stir the eggs into the rice and add the peas, pancetta, shrimp-onion mixture (leaving any liquid behind in the bowl), and a quick drizzle of sesame oil.
 Cook until peas are warmed through, about 1 minute.
 Stir in the scallions, transfer to a large bowl or platter, and serve.

 Recent reports of slave labor aboard Asian fishing boats, particularly from Thailand, have us reaching for wild Gulf shrimp instead.

 Note that the shrimp that you buy “fresh” is previously frozen.
 We like the flexibility that buying bags of frozen shrimp (and vegetables) give us.
 We can take out the amount we need when we need it, as opposed to purchasing them as bricks or blocks and having to break them up to thaw them.
 It does matter where it comes from.
-If you can’t find sustainably or humanely sourced frozen shrimp, then use fresh wild Gulf shrimp instead, or substitute the shrimp for tofu, chicken or omit entirely.
+If you can’t find sustainable or humanely sourced frozen shrimp, then use fresh wild Gulf shrimp instead, or substitute the shrimp for tofu, (make sure to drain it with a tofu press for maximum effect) chicken, or omit entirely.